yume-chan/ya-webadb/libraries/scrcpy/README.md

 ## Option versions

-Scrcpy server options changes over time, and some of them are not backwards compatible.
+Scrcpy server options change over time, and some of them are not backwards compatible.
 This package provides option types for each version (or range).
 Using wrong option version usually results in errors.

 The latest one may continue to work for future server versions, but there is no guarantee.